-Campton Hills is a decidedly white-collar village, with fully 89.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Campton Hills is a village of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Campton Hills who work in management occupations (19.78%), sales jobs (18.00%), and office and administrative support (11.22%).
+Campton Hills is a decidedly white-collar village, with fully 87.82% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Campton Hills is a village of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Campton Hills who work in management occupations (20.86%), sales jobs (15.15%), and office and administrative support (9.63%).

 Because of many things, Campton Hills is a great place for families with children to consider.
 First of all, many other families with children live here, making Campton Hills a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Campton Hills has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Campton Hills’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 The people who call Campton Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Campton Hills residents report their race to be White, followed by Asian.
-Important ancestries of people in Campton Hills include Irish, Polish, Italian, and English.
+Important ancestries of people in Campton Hills include German, Irish, Italian, Polish, and English.

 The most common language spoken in Campton Hills is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Chinese.